 Moneygram is a payment method specifically used for receiving payments sent from abroad.
 Through MoneyGram people living abroad send payments to their family members.
-A code is generated which is granted at the time of transaction and receivers can get payments after filling a form and telling the banker the secret code.
+A code is generated which is granted at the time of transaction and receivers can get payments after filling out a form and telling the banker the secret code.

 11. Western Union